Last updated on 2026-01-10

 Program overview

 The Bachelor of Science in Environmental Sciences at the University of New Brunswick is designed for students who are eager to explore the intricate relationships between humans and the environment.
 This program emphasizes the scientific approach to addressing environmental challenges, equipping students with a comprehensive understanding of the earth's environmental systems, including the biosphere, atmosphere, hydrosphere, and geosphere.
-Offered through the Faculty of Science, this program allows students to choose between a major or honours option, fostering a deep engagement with environmental issues through a blend of theoretical knowledge and practical experience.
+Offered through the Faculty of Science, this program allows students to engage with a broad range of scientific disciplines, fostering a well-rounded education that prepares them for various environmental careers.

 Program structure

-The Bachelor of Science in Environmental Sciences is structured to provide a robust educational foundation over a four-year period.
+The Bachelor of Science in Environmental Sciences is structured to provide a robust educational foundation over a period of four years.
 The program includes:

-This comprehensive structure ensures that graduates are well-prepared to tackle complex environmental challenges from various scientific angles.
+This structure ensures that graduates are well-prepared to tackle environmental issues from multiple perspectives, integrating ethical, economic, and social considerations into their scientific training.

 Featured Experiences

-The Bachelor of Science in Environmental Sciences offers a variety of unique experiences that enhance learning and practical application:
+The Bachelor of Science in Environmental Sciences offers several unique features that enhance the learning experience:

-• Access to advanced monitoring technologies for environmental data collection.
+- Access to advanced monitoring technologies and data analysis techniques in the Environmetrics stream.

 Career Options